YyzHarry/Microcomputer_Lab/Final Project/README.md

 The latest version is __3.1__.

+## Demo
+This picture is the final demo of the project.

 ### Version 1.0
 Implemented Finite State Machine, with LED displaying the position of the elevator.